Chorus/DynamicsDocs/docs/RCM/RCMworkflow.md

 Orphaned Remits are remits that come in from your clearinghouse but are not posted to any specific claim.
 - Posting orphaned remits to the right claims will help you identify which claim lines the orphaned remit lines should be posted to.
-- Posting orphaned remit lines (lines on a remit that were not posted to any claim lines) to claim lines will give you accurate tracking of the outstanding and paid amounts on every claim, as well as on a line by line basis.
+- Posting orphaned remit lines (lines on a remit that were not posted to any claim lines) to claim lines will give you accurate tracking of the outstanding and paid amounts on every claim, as well as on a line-by-line basis.

 <details>
 <summary> How to Post Orphaned Remits to Claims</summary>